 Article categories “NEWS”

-The end of the Pinel scheme on December 31, 2024 created a real disruption for new real estate.
-To revitalize rental investment and develop the rental real estate market sustainably while respecting the environment, the government introduces the Jeanbrun scheme, or private lessor status, through the 2026 finance law.
+The end of the Pinel scheme on December 31, 2024, created a real break for new real estate.
+To relaunch rental investment and develop the rental real estate market sustainably while respecting the environment, the government introduces the Jeanbrun scheme, or private lessor status, through the 2026 finance law.

-With eligible properties in new and old buildings and no geographical zone limitations, unlike its predecessor, the Jeanbrun scheme does not offer temporary tax relief but a clear and sustainable mechanism: tax depreciation of real estate.
-While providing housing for tenants, investors can deduce up to 80% of the property value from their taxable rental income, spread over 9 years.
+With eligible properties in both new and old buildings, and no geographical restrictions, unlike its predecessor, the Jeanbrun scheme does not offer one-time tax exemption but a clear and sustainable mechanism: tax depreciation of real estate properties.
+While providing housing for tenants, investors can deduct up to 80% of the property value from their taxable rents, spread over 9 years.

 Since the end of 2023, the real estate market has experienced a significant slowdown.
 The combination of higher interest rates, stricter credit conditions, and a tense economic climate has slowed down acquisitions.
 For you, this is the perfect opportunity.